gareth-nx/mheap_template/README.md

-Fortran code to create a heap data structure containing a user-defined type, using the preprocessor.
+Fortran code to create a heap data structure containing a user-defined type with user-defined priority function.

+Preprocessing is used to create the heap derived type at compile time.

 This was modified by Gareth Davies from [Daniel Pena's mheap code](https://github.com/trifling/mheap).
 The latter code supports heap